liferay-design/liferay.design/src/markdown/lexicon/core-components/cards/cards-variation.md

 ![A product card showing a rim](/images/lexicon/CardProduct.png)

-Product cards encourage users to add the item to the shopping cart using a prominent call to action.
+Product cards encourage users to add the item to the shopping cart using a button as a prominent call to action.
 Users can also compare with other items or add them to a wish list.

 ![A product card showing a rim with compare and add to list actions](/images/lexicon/CardProductCompare.png)